robertcorluka/warranty-check-docs/developer-portal/authentication.md

 ```

-For further explanation see:  [Identity Service - JSON Web Token (JWT)]

 # Using Access Token

-The value of the access_token attribute from the previous response contains the access token which needs to be passed as  _**Bearer**_  token via the Authorization header to the service request call.
+The value of the accesstoken attribute from the previous response contains the access token which needs to be passed as  **Bearer**  token via the Authorization header to the service request call.

-## HTTP Example
+#### HTTP Example

 ```
 GET /rest/service/some/resource/ HTTP/1.1